If shooting a subject from the side, do frame it such that they are looking into the frame as shown below.

 This is a part where you have to be quick, as you will be covering the groom’s angle, and the groom always speaks first.

-When the solemniser has done speaking and prompts the couple to say their vows, immediately move your tripod if necessary, and zoom in for a tighter shot as shown below.
+When the solemniser prompts the couple to stand, move your tripod such that you can zoom in for a tighter, and over-the-shoulder shot as shown below.

 If you were unable to frame it perfectly and the groom has already started speaking, just leave it as long as nothing is obstructing him.
 Zooming in and out or moving the tripod while he is speaking is worse than an imperfect framing.